 - 1. Every study programme consists of a coherent set of units of study, which are components of a study programme concluded with an interim examination.
 Units of study cannot exceed 30 credits. - 2.
 Only whole credits are awarded for units of study.
-Below you will find an overview of the distribution of credits. - 3.
+Below you will find an overview of the distribution of credits - 3.
 Study programmes and tests conducted in a foreign language are subject to the Code of Conduct for Study Programmes taught in a Foreign Language, which is stated in the overview of units of study.

-The programme consists of 3 phases: the propaedeutic phase ("propedeuse"), the main phase and the graduation phase.
-The units of study are indicated with resp.
-PM, MM and GM (with the exception of the minor), for example PM01117; PM for Propaedeutic Phase, 01 for the first module, the 'l' for IB and the last 2 digits represent the specific cohort.
-All tests are offered in English.
+The programme consists of 3 phases: the foundation year ("propedeuse"), the main phase ("hoofdfase") and the graduation phase ("afstudeerfase").
+For the old curriculum these phases are indicated with resp.
+PLA, HLA and ALA (with the exception of the minor).
+For the new curriculum these pases are indicated with resp.
+PIM's, MIM's an GIM's.
+All tests are offered in two or three languages.
+For example the E in PIM11E18 is for 'English'.
+The last 2 digits represent the specific cohort.